Jobs

 Jobs represent explicit work to do.
 Use a job when the code says "do this work" and one handler owns the work: send an email, process an import, sync a record, generate a report, or call a slow third-party API.

 Beignet jobs are typed definitions.
-Dispatchers decide whether they run inline, in tests, or through a durable provider such as Inngest.
+Dispatchers decide whether they run inline, in tests, or through a durable provider such as BullMQ or Inngest.

 bun add @beignet/core